open-toast/pulseman/CREATE-PROJECT.md

 - **Auth jar loader**: The auth jar loader has the common jar loader as a dependency and has all its jars loaded, it is used by the Auth code to filter for the Authorization class you want to use.
-- **Messaging jar loader**: Holds global pulsar messaging jars, these are used for serialization/deserialization of messages and will be available to every tab.
-Is dependent on the auth jar loader.
+- **Messaging jar loader**: Holds global pulsar messaging jars, these are used for serialization/deserialization of messages and will be available in every tab.
+The jar loader is dependent on the auth jar loader.
 - **Tab jar loaders**: Each tab has its own jar loader, this is used to load jars that are specific to the tab.
 This is dependent on the global messaging Jar loader.